mothur/mothur.github.io/_wiki/mothur_v.1.10.0.md

 additions to this release.
 First, users can now generate neighbor joining trees within mothur using the [clearcut](clearcut) command, which is a wrapper for the program by the same name.
-Second, we have added an additional \"phylogenetic\" method for assessing alpha diversity by using the [phylo.diversity](phylo.diversity) command.
+Second, we have added an additional "phylogenetic" method for assessing alpha diversity by using the [phylo.diversity](phylo.diversity) command.
 Third, we offer the [make.group](make.group) command, which should lighten the load of our in-box - if you give mothur the names of your fasta files that contain sequences for different groups, mothur will make the group file for you.
-We\'ve also added a number of features to expand the utility of mothur including adding parallelization to many commands and the ability to have inexact matches to your primers and barcodes in the
+We've also added a number of features to expand the utility of mothur including adding parallelization to many commands and the ability to have inexact matches to your primers and barcodes in the